cbonnin88/cbonnin88/README.md

 ## **🌱 What I'm Currently Learning**
 I believe in continuous learning and am always looking to expand my skill set.
 Currently, I'm focused on:

-Deepening my knowledge of Machine Learning for Product.
+- Deepening my knowledge of Machine Learning for Product.
+- Certifications in Product Management

-Getting certified as a Product Data Analyst and a Product-Focused Data Engineer.
+- Getting certified as a Product Data Analyst and a Product-Focused Data Engineer.

 ### **💡 What I Want to Learn in the Future**
 Looking ahead, I am excited to dive into these areas: